 The following policies are used to determine Academic Dismissal:

 - A probationary term is the term of enrollment subsequent to the one in which the student's UGA cumulative average fell below 2.00.
 Grades earned in courses for which the student received transfer credit are not included in the computation of the UGA cumulative average.

-- Students will be considered enrolled for any term during which they receive a grade or grades other than WP or V.
+- Students will be considered enrolled for any term during which they receive a grade or grades other than W or V.

 - These hours must be in courses numbered 1000 or above that are graded A-F exclusively.

-- Courses in which grades of WP, V, I, S, U, NR, or ER are received do not count toward these hours.
+- Courses in which grades of W, V, I, S, U, or NG are received do not count toward these hours.